wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 # Networks & Devices

-- You need to add Devices / Roadwarriors to same Network (group) to make them visible to each other via VPN.
+- You need to add Devices / Roadwarriors (remote VPN users) to same Network (group) to make them visible to each other via VPN.

 ## Networks